Water bill may open spigot for Biden infrastructure plan

 “While Flint was a tragedy, it was not an anomaly,” she said.
 Lead-service water lines were banned decades ago, but more than 6 million homes across the country get water from lead service lines, including Illinois.

 “We can’t only pour money into fixing our roads while failing to repair the pipes beneath them,” Duckworth said.
-“Water infrastructure IS infrastructure.″

 The federal government plays a small role compared to states and local governments when it comes to public spending on drinking water and wastewater facilities — less than 5%.